 Configuration

-Enable analytics by adding your tracking credentials to the plugins section of docmd.config.js.
+Enable analytics by adding your tracking credentials to the plugins section of your docmd.config.json.

 },